 Troop volunteers work together to provide a quality Girl Scout Leadership Experience for girls through service to the girls assigned to their troop.
 The team structure allows each volunteer to maximize his or her skills as they pertain to troop leadership.
-Read more about leading a troop with a team.

 Ways to Volunteer